State Action

 - Maryland (HB 1353- 2019): Authorizes the secretary of agriculture to implement a program to use a certain pesticide to control or eliminate nuisance insects in the state, and specifies that “nuisance insects” does not include pollinators.

-- Nebraska (LB 320- 2019): Amends the Nebraska Pesticide Act, changes provisions related to registration requirements, labeling, and application of pesticides.
+- Nebraska (LB 320- 2019): Amends the Nebraska Pesticide Act, including changing provisions related to registration requirements, labeling and application of pesticides.

 Habitat Protection

-Bees and other insects pollinate a wide variety of fruits and vegetables, yet many areas lack the habitat necessary to support them.
-At least 10 states—California, Connecticut, Illinois, Kentucky, Minnesota, New York, North Carolina, Ohio, Vermont and Washington—have enacted legislation to protect and restore habitat suitable for pollinators.
+Bees, insects and other creatures pollinate a wide variety of fruits and vegetables, yet many areas lack the habitat necessary to support them.
+By prioritizing native plants, encouraging biodiversity, and reestablishing pollinator friendly plant populations, states can support pollinator health and population numbers.
+At least 13 states—California, Connecticut, Illinois, Kentucky, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New York, North Carolina, Ohio, Vermont and Washington—have enacted legislation to protect, develop and restore habitat suitable for pollinators.

 Examples of enacted legislation: